 Car bomb blast injures many civilians in Ras al-Ayn, says Turkish Defense Ministry

-The YPG/PKK terror group targeted civilians with a car bomb attack in Ras al-Ayn in northern Syria, the Turkish National Defense Ministry said on Tuesday.
+The YPG/PKK terror group targeted civilians with a car bomb attack in Ras al-Ayn in northern Syria, the Turkish National Defense Ministry said on Wednesday.

-In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the U.S., and the European Union -- has been responsible for the deaths of 40,000 people, including women, children and infants.
+In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the U.S. and EU -- has been responsible for the deaths of 40,000 people, including women, children, and infants.
 The YPG is the PKK's Syrian offshoot.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.